lsiepman/EnergieconsumptieNL/README.md

  - Some processing was made with the code available on [GitHub](https://github.com/lucabasa/kaggle_dutch_energy/blob/master/raw_data_cleaning.ipynb)
 - Geolocation data was obtained through [OpenAddresses](https://openaddresses.io/)
 - Shapefile data was obtained from [GADM](https://gadm.org/)
+- Data about the household compositions per postcode was obtained from the _Centraal Bureau voor de Statistiek ([CBS](https://opendata.cbs.nl/#/CBS/nl/))_ or _Statistics Netherlands_.
+This data was only available in Dutch.